-Do you want to travel to different countries and wondering how can you do it with a CA / CPA degree?
+Do you want to travel to different countries but wondering how can you do it with a CA / CPA degree?

-In Fact: In this article Rahul Bhan a qualified Chartered Accountant shares with us – How he has traveled and worked in over 40 different countries.
+In Fact: In this article, Rahul Bhan shares with us – How he has traveled and worked in over 45 different countries.

 So if your goal is to work in different parts of the world then pursuing CA/ CPA would be a good idea.

 He is presently the Audit Head for Asian CGIAR Centers, Sri Lanka.

 You can write to Rahul at firstname.lastname@example.orgemail@example.com.

 In the year 1985 while still in grade 9, I decided to become a Chartered Accountant.

 The decision was based on the praise, which my uncle got from my relatives after passing the CA Exams.